 3. Education programs should be provided for judges and lawyers concerning sexual assault, spousal assault and rape, acquaintance rape, rape trauma syndrome, gender stereotypes and rape myths that may be employed in the trials of sexual offenses, consent defenses, and the rape shield statute.

 A one-day program on gender-related issues in the areas of domestic violence and custody decisions was included in the 1999 Judicial Institute program.
+Additionally, a program regarding stranger and non-stranger sexual assault was conducted during the 2000 Bench & Bar Seminar.
 See also, Recommendation E.2, Status.

 F. JUDICIAL SYSTEM AS EMPLOYER

 1. Sexual harassment training should be an ongoing periodic feature of judicial education.

 A program on sexual harassment law and procedures, presented by Sarah Andrews Herman, was provided for judges at the November, 1998, Judicial Conference.
 An orientation program is now provided for new judges and judicial system employees to ensure familiarity with relevant personnel policies.

 2. The role of the presiding judge in the prevention of sexual harassment should be established.
 An alternative procedure should be provided for situations where it is inappropriate to make complaints to the presiding judge.

 The Implementation Committee is reviewing current policies and procedures.